MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ### Purchase order cycle time

-Purchase order cycle time is a metric used to measure the time it takes for a purchase order to be created, approved, and processed to final delivery of goods or services by the supplier to the customer.
-It is essentially the time it takes for a purchase order to move from the initial request stage to the point where goods and services are delivered.
+Purchase order cycle time is a metric that is used to measure the time it takes for a purchase order to be created, approved, and processed to final delivery of goods or services by the supplier to the customer.
+It's essentially the time it takes for a purchase order to move from the initial request stage to delivered.

-The purchase order cycle time metric begins when the purchase request is submitted and ends when the vendor or supplier delivers goods or services.
+The purchase order cycle time metric that begins when the purchase request is submitted and ends when the vendor or supplier delivers goods or services.
 The metric can be used to evaluate the efficiency of the procurement process and identify areas where improvements can be made to streamline the procurement process.

 ![Weeks of supply KPI report.](media/Weeks-Of-Supply.png)